New Jersey Mother Found Dead In Tennessee After AMBER Alert

 RAHWAY, N.J.
 (CBSNewYork) — A missing mother from Rahway, New Jersey was found dead after an AMBER Alert for her son was canceled.

-Yasemin Uyar’s mother told CBS2 late Saturday night that her daughter’s body was found in Tennessee.READ MORE: Child Tax Credit: When Is Your Check Coming?
+Yasemin Uyar’s mother told CBS2 late Saturday night that her daughter’s body was found in Tennessee.READ MORE: NYPD Remembers Det.
+Steven McDonald On 35th Anniversary Of His Shooting

 She said Tyler Rios, 27, the father of Uyar’s son, told police where he hid her body.